A junior hockey team on Vancouver Island will be the first in Western Canada to make its players wear a full cage face shield instead of a half visor.

-Cages are mandatory at all levels of minor hockey in Canada but not in junior where graduating to a half visor is often seen as a badge of accomplishment.
+Full face protection is mandatory at all levels of minor hockey in Canada but not in junior where graduating to a half visor is often seen as a badge of accomplishment.

 "The kids coming into junior now have never not played with a cage.
 And because of it, there's a stick management issue — they don't have to worry about their sticks being up because everyone they've ever played against has worn a cage.
 Then they come into a league where there isn't [cages] and their sticks are still up.
 And guys get hurt," he said.

 Tippett believes other junior teams in B.C. are poised to make full face protection mandatory, if only because it will reduce insurance costs.

 "In Ontario ... teams that go to the full cage get an insurance reduction.
 The majority of dental claims came from the Junior B level because they weren't wearing them."